Updated October 2017

 to be an essential piece for alpine rock climbing.

 Loft equals warmth, and the DAS Parka is by far the loftiest jacket in our review.

 Comparing warmth in lightly insulated models is challenging.
-Some are designed in whole or partly to allow wind to blow through for breathability, while others are wind resistant.
-To pick a comparison point, we rated their warmth as an outer layer when worn over baselayers with a light breeze.
-When you visit our individual reviews, we compare each model's warmth to the most similar products.
+Some are designed in whole, or partly to allow wind to blow through for breathability, while others are wind resistant.
+To pick a comparison point, we rated their warmth as an outer layer when worn over base layers with a light breeze.
+When you visit each product's review, we compare each model's warmth to the most similar products.